 The Nicholas house is another attraction for the kids and their parents.
-The most important is the festival stage where you can enjoy the different shows and entertain yourself with the medieval touch.
+The festival stage is most important, where you can enjoy the different shows and entertain yourself with the medieval touch.

 Cologne Nativity Scene:

-During the Christmas time from Nov 26th to Jan 6th, the Cologne presents its medieval native scenes at 110 different places.
-It displayed on old town streets, shop windows and Churches.
+During Christmas, from Nov 26th to Jan 6th, Cologne presents its medieval native scenes at 110 different places.
+It is displayed on old town streets, shop windows, and Churches.

 Christmas Train in Cologne:

-The special Christmas themed train starts from the Cologne Cathedral and take a round to the 4 main Christmas markets (Cathedral X-MAS market, Old town, Harbor market and Angel’s Market) in Cologne.
+The unique Christmas-themed train starts from the Cologne Cathedral and takes a round to the 4 main Christmas markets (Cathedral X-MAS market, Old Town, Harbor Market, and Angel’s Market) in Cologne.

-The train is a best way to explore the Christmas markets if you don’t have enough time and you want to experience more markets.
+The train is the best way to explore the Christmas markets if you don’t have enough time and want to experience more markets.

-The round trip is for one hour and its after every 15 minutes and the price for the round trip is € 10 and single trip is for € 3.
+The round trip is for one hour, and after every 15 minutes, the price for the round trip is € 10, and the single trip is € 3.

-Due to the shortage of time, we were not able to see the Christmas Market at Stadtgarten and Harbor Christmas Market.
-We would highly suggest you to see all the markets and lost in the Christmas festivity in Cologne.
+Due to the shortage of time, we could not see the Christmas Market at Stadtgarten and Harbor Christmas Market.
+We highly suggest you see all the markets lost in the Christmas festivity in Cologne.